tolo38/usefull/all/C++.use.md

 - `int tab[24]`				initialise an array of 24 int
 - `int tab[] = {1, 2, 3, 4}`		initialise an array of  4 int ( implicitly)
 - <cite>It is not possible to add elements into an array.
 An array has a constant number of elements through its lifetime</cite>
    - Therefore you need pointers
+- Index vs Pointer :
+> indexes are more robust, because they often survive array reallocation.

+ex : a dynamic array where element are added at the end
+> it can take half the space with 32-bit indices instead of 64-bit address (value stored in pointer) (assuming you don't need more than ~4.3 billion elements).

 [namespace]
 ---